emwaugh/emwaugh.github.io/GIS/urban-resilience/report.md

 ### Data limitations

 Impervious surfaces are open source data mapped by thousands of contributors, and therefore cannot be considered exhaustive.
 In this study, it appears that impervious surfaces are not consistent throughout wards.
-A visual comparison with satellite imagery of Dar es Salaam suggests that most primary roads are not included in `planet_osm_roads`, and that the wards near the center of Dar es Salaam are less intensively mapped.
+A visual comparison with satellite imagery of Dar es Salaam suggests that many primary roads are not included in `planet_osm_roads`, and that the wards near the center of Dar es Salaam are less intensively mapped.
 (It does appear that the majority of OpenStreetMap listings for both `planet_osm_roads` and `planet_osm_polygon` were created or edited in the last 3 and 6 years, respectively, meaning they are likely not outdated.
 However, there are relatively few features in `planet_osm_roads` (1,700) compared to `planet_osm_polygon` (1.3 million) and `planet_osm_lines` (134,000).
 It may have been more effective to filter line features for roads instead of using the seemingly less-created roads layer.)

-Finally, the road buffer of 5m (total 10m width) was based on a visual inspection of roads in satellite imagery, and is a reasonable width for primary roads.
+Finally, the road buffer of 5m (total 10m width) was based on a visual inspection and measurement of roads in satellite imagery, and is a reasonable width for primary paved roads.
 However, those primary roads are not differentiated from secondary roads and may therefore overestimate road surfaces.
+Unpaved but hardpacked surfaces, such as on footpaths and dirt roads, are similarly impervious to paved roads, but were not included in this analysis.
 Since overall impervious surface appears to be underestimated in this context, I don't think road buffers impacted the results of this analysis.